 The incidence of suicide among women who have given birth in the past year is lower than that of women who have not given birth.
 Having a child is thought to be protective against suicide because it can be a reason for living.
 However, suicides still occur during pregnancy and in the year after delivery.
 In fact, suicide is one of the most common causes of maternal death during the postpartum year.

 Perinatal depression and postpartum psychosis are both treatable with professional help.
-If you, a friend, or a loved one is pregnant or has recently given birth and is feeling depressed or is having suicidal thoughts, please contact the National Suicide Prevention Lifeline (1-800-273-8255), a health care provider, or go to the nearest hospital emergency department.
+If you, a friend, or a loved one is pregnant or has recently given birth and is feeling depressed or is having suicidal thoughts, please contact the 988 Suicide & Crisis Lifeline (988), a health care provider, or go to the nearest hospital emergency department.
 Postpartum psychosis is a severe mental illness that can have potentially fatal consequences and needs immediate evaluation.

 Online Resources for Pregnant and Postpartum Women and their Partners